iterative/cml/README.md

 ![](imgs/pr_comment.png)

-This is the gist of the CML workflow: when you push changes to your GitHub repository, the workflow in your `.github/workflows/*.yaml` file gets run.
+This is the gist of the CML workflow: when you push changes to your GitHub repository, the workflow in your `.github/workflows/cml.yaml` file gets run and a report generated.
 CML functions let you display relevant results from the workflow, like model performance metrics and vizualizations, in GitHub checks and comments.
-Now, every Pull Request in your project is accompanied with a report, visible to you and any collaborators.
 What kind of workflow you want to run, and want to put in your CML report, is up to you.

 ## Using CML with DVC
-CML works without DVC, but some DVC features are well-suited for CML.
-For example, DVC helps you push and pull large files, like models and datasets, from cloud storage to your runner and back.
+In many ML projects, data isn't stored in a Git repository and needs to be downloaded from external sources.
+DVC is a common way to bring data to your CML runner.
 DVC also lets you visualize how metrics differ between commits to make reports like this:

 <p align="center">
   <img src="imgs/dvc_cml_long_report.png" width=600>